 Telstra Broadband Bundles

 We’re huge fans of this particular NBN bundle from Telstra, and it’s not hard to see why.
 You get pretty much everything you need for communication and entertainment all packaged up together by Australia’s largest NBN broadband provider.
-For $99 per month you get 50 Mbps NBN broadband with unlimited data, a Telstra TV 3 streaming box with 25,000 bonus Telstra Plus rewards points, a Telstra Smart Modem Gen 2 with automatic 4G backup, a home phone line with unlimited calls around Australia and more.
-On top of that, Telstra is also offering the first month of subscription completely for free across all of their home internet plans and bundles.
-IT’s brilliant value.
+For $99 per month you get 50 Mbps NBN broadband with unlimited data, a Telstra TV 3 streaming box with 10,000 bonus Telstra Plus rewards points, a Telstra Smart Modem Gen 2 with automatic 4G backup, a home phone line with unlimited calls around Australia and more.
+On top of that, Telstra is also offering the first month of subscription to Foxtel Now completely for free across all of their home internet plans and bundles with $10/month off for 12 months.
+It’s brilliant value.

 Southern Phone Broadband NBN